Vulval examination

 A vulva examination is when a specialist examines your vulva.
 It is used to help diagnose vulval cancer.

 The vulva is an intimate and private part of the body.
-Some women find it embarrassing or upsetting to have a vulva examination.
-If you feel this way, let your doctor or nurse know so they can give you support.
+If you are worried or embarrassed about having this test, tell your doctor or nurse so they can give you support.

 How we can help